What Can The Democratic Party Leadership Learn From The British Labour Party? [Opinion]

 Kellyanne Conway Banned On MSNBC: Time For Trump To Show Her The Door [Opinion]

-The Labour party has learned the hard way that by re-electing a right wing government following five years of tough austerity, the British people weren’t calling for Labour to move further to the left.
-And in the United States, that’s a lesson that the Democratic party, which lost under moderate candidate Hillary Clinton in 2016, needs to learn from.
+The Labour Party has learned the hard way that by re-electing a right wing government following five years of tough austerity, the British people weren’t calling for Labour to move further to the left.
+And in the United States, that’s a lesson that the Democratic Party, which lost under moderate candidate Hillary Clinton in 2016, needs to learn from.

-When choosing a candidate to take on President Trump in the 2020 election, it would be easy for the Democratic party to swing further to the left by nominating a radical progressive, like Bernie Sanders or Elizabeth Warren.
-However, the lessons learned by the Labour party should tell Democrats that when people elect a right-wing administration, they’re not calling for the opposition to move further to the left.
-In fact, the Democratic party needs to do what the Labour party neglected to do and pick up those voters it lost to the right.
+When choosing a candidate to take on President Trump in the 2020 election, it would be easy for the Democratic Party to swing further to the left by nominating a radical progressive, like Bernie Sanders or Elizabeth Warren.
+However, the lessons learned by the Labour Party should tell Democrats that when people elect a right-wing administration, they’re not calling for the opposition to move further to the left.
+In fact, the Democratic Party needs to do what the Labour Party neglected to do and pick up those voters it lost to the right.

-Meanwhile, the Labour party’s woes continue.
-According to the Guardian, Jeremy Corbyn continues to insist that he is not to blame for the party’s defeat in Copeland and remains adamant that he won’t resign, almost ensuring yet another Labour party defeat to the Conservatives in 2020.
+Meanwhile, the Labour Party’s woes continue.
+According to the Guardian, Jeremy Corbyn continues to insist that he is not to blame for the party’s defeat in Copeland and remains adamant that he won’t resign, almost ensuring yet another Labour Party defeat to the Conservatives in 2020.

 Following Hillary Clinton’s surprise defeat in 2016, it’s imperative that Democrats look to the Labour party and ensure they don’t walk the same path.